gunjandatta/sprest/README.md

 *Note - The commands will execute under the security of the current user.*
 *Note - SharePoint online may reject synchronous requests.
 It's better to use asynchronous requests.*

+## Test:
+To test this library, upload the "test" folder contents to a SharePoint library and access to the "test.aspx" page.
+This will test the basic functionality of the library.

+Refer to the "test.js" file for detailed examples of using the library.

 ## Examples:
 *Note - The examples below will execute one request to the server.*